Avro York: Civilian

-On 21 February 1944, the first civilian York (G-AGJA), initially built for the RAF as MW103, received its airworthiness certificate, thus clearing its delivery shortly thereafter to the British Overseas Airways Corporation (BOAC).
+On 21 February 1944, the first civilian York (G-AGJA), initially built for the RAF as MW103, received its airworthiness certificate, thus clearing its delivery shortly thereafter to BOAC.
 On 22 April 1944, the York inaugurated an initial UK-Morocco-Cairo route.
 Following the diversion of the first five RAF production Yorks to BOAC, it was decided to allocate a further 60 to the airline but in fact only 25 more were delivered to BOAC.
 Early BOAC operations were conducted in close collaboration with No. 216 Group RAF; this led to some early Yorks bearing a confusing combination of both civilian registrations and military external markings.

 Flights were soon established to Johannesburg, South Africa, in conjunction with South African Airways; Yorks assigned to this route fitted with a total of 12 sleeping berths in addition to passenger seating due to the journey time.
 The majority of BOAC's York fleet were fully furnished passenger airliners or as combi passenger-cargo aircraft.

 In the post-war years, BOAC expanded its use of the York considerably, such as on its Cairo to Durban service, which had previously been operated by Shorts flying boats.
 Other airlines also adopted the type, such as its use by British South American Airways (BSAAC) on their routes to the Caribbean and South America, prior to their merger into BOAC in September 1949.

 On 7 October 1952, BOAC withdrew its Yorks from passenger services, retaining the type for freight operations.
 BOAC's Yorks continued to operate freight schedules until November 1957 when the last example was withdrawn.
 After disposal by BOAC and BSAAC, their York fleets were purchased by several UK independent airlines and operated on both passenger and freight flights; these service often included long-distance trooping flights to Jamaica and other UK garrisons.
 The largest York operator out of the independents was Skyways.
 In 1964, the last Yorks were retired from service by Skyways and Dan Air.

 When the Distant Early Warning Line (Dew Line) was being constructed in Canada in the late 1950s, the York was introduced as a freighter by Associated Airways to support the initiative, these being used later in ordinary airline service.
 At least one of the Yorks, CF-HAS, was retained, and was in service with Transair as late as 1961.